Many or all companies we feature compensate us. Compensation and editorial

 Classic car

 Lenders often have age restrictions for financed vehicles.
 For instance, some may require that your car’s model year is fewer than 10 years ago.
 So you might need specialty financing to purchase a classic car.
-Classic car loans exist, but they’re harder to come by than traditional auto loans.
+Classic car loans are less common than traditional auto loans.
 Some classic car loans come with longer-than-average repayment terms.
 For instance, Digital Federal Credit Union (DCU) offers an 84-month classic car loan.
 (You may need an appraisal to qualify.)

 How to choose the best type of auto loan for you